- Solar advice hub

 We’ll monitor your system 24/7, alert you if anything goes wrong, troubleshoot the issue, and compensate you for any extended period that your system isn’t working as it should.

-4. Whether you sign up for a smart export tariff
+4. Which import and export tariffs you sign up for

-IOF offers identical import and export rates, meaning Octopus will pay you the same for a kWh of your solar electricity as you pay for a kWh of Octopus’s grid electricity.
+There are now tariffs that offer identical import and export rates (such as Intelligent Octopus Flux), which means Octopus pay you the same for a kWh of your solar electricity as you pay for a kWh of Octopus’s grid electricity.

 This takes away all the pressure to use as much of your solar electricity as possible instead of sending it to the grid, since you’ll save the same amount by consuming it as you would make by selling it.